-- Will my colleagues able to handle their work without me?
+- Will my colleagues be able to handle their work without me?

 - I feel bad if I don’t help my colleagues with their work.

 Peer pressure might make us overwork.
-If everyone in the office is working late and busy, some of us feel guilty to leave work on time and feel uncomfortable to have nothing to do.
+If everyone in the office is working late and busy, some of us feel guilty about leaving work on time and feel uncomfortable having nothing to do.
 So even if you don’t have any productive things to do, you might create extra work for yourself just to make yourself look hardworking.

 Also, for perfectionists, it might be the fear of making mistakes and letting others know about your mistakes.
 When you nitpick, you focus too much on unnecessary details and you end up doing more than it’s required.